s44s/real-time-web/readme.md

 ![alt text](./screenshots/4.png "Logo Title Text 1")

 ## To do
-- [ ] Add a unique function to the basic chat assignment.
+- [ ] Show the map on the specific place in the chat
-- [ ] Deploy the app.
-- [ ] Add user names to the chat messages
+- [ ] Use a database/api for the specific locations
-- [ ] 'Optimize later....'
+- [ ] 'Build first, optimize later....'